kilipan/nasin-toki/README.md

 Example:
 `kasi li suli tan wawa suno` - "The plants are big because of the sun's power."
+`ona li kepeken ilo` - "They use tools." (lit.
+"They, using tools.")
+`mi sama sina` - "I am like you." (lit.
+"I, like you.")
-`ona li kepeken ilo` - "They use tools."; literally: "They, using tools."; Note that while this kind of construction is not valid in English, it is so in other languages such as Russian and toki pona.
+Note that while these last two literal constuctions are not valid in English, it is so in other languages such as Russian and toki pona.

 ## how to use preverbs